Medications and Drugs

 Generic Name: epirubicin (Pronunciation: EP i ROO bi sin)

 What is epirubicin (Ellence)?

-Epirubicin is a cancer medication that interferes with the growth of cancer cells and slows their growth and spread in the body.
+Epirubicin is a cancer medication that interferes with the growth and spread of cancer cells in the body.

 Epirubicin is used to treat breast cancer.

-Epirubicin may also be used for other purposes not listed in this medication guide.
+Epirubicin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of epirubicin (Ellence)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Tell your caregivers at once if you have: